Author: ITR Local

 The table below shows the underlying rates that comprise a city’s total levy rate.
 The Iowa Department of Management provides this data.

-All Iowa cities included.
-FY 2025 amount paid for each $1,000 of taxable value.
+All Iowa cities are included.
+FY 2026 amount paid for each $1,000 of taxable value.
 Click on a column heading to sort.